ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then a chance of showers
          and thunderstorms.
 Partly sunny, with a high near 65.
-West wind around 20 mph, with gusts as high as 31 mph.<br></div>
+West wind around 20 mph, with gusts as high as 31 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">